 Q59.
-What is the difference between a compression and a rarefaction in a sound wave?
+What is the difference between compression and rarefaction in a sound wave?
 Illustrate your answer with a sketch.

-Compression is defined for the longitudinal waves in which the particles come closer such that it is at high pressure.
+Compression is defined as the longitudinal waves in which the particles come closer such that it is at high pressure.

-Rarefaction is defined for the longitudinal waves in which the particles move apart such that it has a low pressure.
+Rarefaction is defined as the longitudinal waves in which the particles move apart such that it has low pressure.

 Long Answer Type Questions

 Q60. a) What is sound?
-What type of waves are sound waves in air?
+What type of waves are sound waves in the air?

 b) Describe an experiment to show that sound cannot pass through vacuum.